HR Executive

 I was laid off because the economy sucked and our practice was hurting, but in my meeting they tried to dress it up as performance-based.
 I don't understand why they couldn't have just said "listen, we think you're a good employee but we're not doing well and can't afford to keep you around. " Are there legal consequences to a company characterizing a layoff as performance-based vs. economic?

-Asked by Precious over 11 years ago
+Asked by Precious about 12 years ago

 I'm sorry - that sounds like a terrible experience.
 It's adding insult to injury.
 I hope they gave you a decent severance package, at least.
 In general, when doing layoffs, you do need to be able to legally justify who you selected for layoff as opposed to who you didn't.
 This decision making process defines the factors taken into account when selecting who is impacted, and usually includes one or more of: skill set, location, time in job and / or performance.
 While this process needs to be defined, it doesn't need to be communicated to impacted individuals during the layoff process.
 I don't know if your performance truly was an issue, but it sounds as if they wanted to communicate that it was and it was how they make their decision.
 When you say "our practice", I am assuming you worked at a law firm.
 Being a bunch of lawyers, my guess is that they were trying to cover their rear ends by providing you a 'defensible reason' for choosing you to lay off.
 That's sort of crummy, especially when you consider if they offered you severance, it came with a release from claims.
 If you sign that, you can't come back and sue them - so no need to worry about providing a reason at the beginning of the process.